 As part of the Shareholder's initiative to narrow the gap between the highest and lowest remuneration levels across the CCHL Group, ECL will continue to provide annual reporting on the average remuneration for the highest paid 10% of employees compared to the average remuneration for the lowest paid 10% of employees.

-ECL will also provide regular updates to the Shareholder of its progress in maintaining a Living Wage for all direct employees.
+ECL will also provide regular updates to the Shareholder of its progress in maintaining a Living Wage for all direct employees and implementing a Living Wage to its ongoing suppliers.